Post-Secondary Education

 You may receive post-secondary training support from IVRS if you

-• Applied for Voc Rehab services,
+• Applied for IVRS services,

 • Have been determined eligible for services, and